 brand strategy : CREATIVE DIRECTION : website co-design : marketing strategy : style guide

 We started with the brand idea 'rustic elegance' to capture Seavey's expertise and sophistication, as well as the back-breaking labor of farm life, which - from composting to hand-sorting grapes to worm farming - it fully embraces.
-Having worked two harvests with them now, I can fully attest to the back break.
 We wanted the website to reflect daily life on the farm and the intricacy of the winemaking process.

 We scheduled a photo shoot to gather imagery of the property, process and team and got to work alongside Vin Agency, a designer and developer in the wine world, to build a fully custom Wordpress site.
 All the copy needed to be refreshed to reflect the new brand idea and family ownership, new content developed around marketing initiatives, and architecture established around their various sub-brands.